 - Scholarship offers will be made from 9 December 2022.

 See the terms and conditions.

 Students you consider to have a consistent academic performance and who you are confident will achieve a high ATAR for entry into Southern Cross University degree programs.
-For example, School Captains, Student Leaders and/or students who are on track to receive a Platinum Principal Recommendation through our STAR program.
+For example, School Captains, Student Leaders and/or students who are on track to receive a Principal Recommendation through our Early Offer program.

 Contribution to community can relate to the school community or work within the wider local community.
 For example, you may have students that always volunteer their time for school functions, act as a mentor for other students or participate in a wide variety of clubs, sports or cultural activities.
 You may also have students who actively volunteer their time to assist a good cause outside of school.

 I have some students I would like to nominate but they would like to take a gap year?

 Students can defer their Chancellor’s Scholarship and their degree offer from Southern Cross University for up to one year.